This page covers tropes in Dragon Ball Z Abridged.

 - Kami notes to Piccolo he is basically a prisoner to his position.
-High on his outlook for 300 years he has been forced to watch as wars, famine, disease, and vicious villains come to slaughter thousands, lacking the power to stop any of it.
-And when he gets a chance to obtain power to help protect his planet, he must surrender his free will to Piccolo, becoming a prisoner inside him.
+High on his outlook for 300 years he has been forced to watch as wars, famine, disease, and vicious villains slaughter thousands, lacking the power to stop any of it.
+And when he finally gets a chance to help protect his planet, he must surrender his free will to Piccolo, becoming a prisoner inside him.
 Piccolo is stunned for a few seconds.

 - Goku's "Freeza was Cooler and Cooler was Freeza" is a callback to Cooler claiming he was cooler at the end of Cooler's Revenge.

 - Trunks declares the Androids the greatest threat humanity faces, followed by a cut of Vegeta murdering random civilians in order to kill Android 18.
 Add in the fact that Vegeta only didn't exterminate humanity due to Goku's intervention, and personally carried out countless other planetary genocides, and they don't seem so bad in comparison.